PipedreamHQ/pipedream/docs/docs/projects/README.md

 [See here](/environment-variables) for info on creating, managing, and using environment variables and secrets.

-::: tip Project variables take priority of workspace variables If you have the same variable defined at both the workspace and project level (for example, `process.env.BASE_DOMAIN`), the project-scoped variable level will take priority.
+::: tip Project variables take priority over workspace variables When the same variable is defined at the workspace and project level (for example, `process.env.BASE_DOMAIN`), the project-scoped variable level takes priority.
 :::

 ## Frequently asked questions